Oklahoma vs. Kansas State NCAA Football Odds, Plays and Insights | October 2, 2021

 Kansas State Stats and Trends

-- Kansas State has covered the spread on two occasions this year.
+- Kansas State has two wins against the spread in four games this year.

-- Kansas State's games this year have gone over the point total two times in four opportunities (50%).
+- Kansas State's games this year have hit the over on two of four set point totals (50%).

 - The Wildcats rack up 12.3 more points per game (28.3) than the Sooners allow (16.0).

-- Kansas State is 2-2 against the spread and 3-1 overall when the team puts up more than 16.0 points.
+- Kansas State is 2-2 against the spread and 3-1 overall in games when it puts up more than 16.0 points.

-- When Kansas State totals over 296.0 yards, the team is 2-1 against the spread and 3-0 overall.

-- This season the Wildcats have seven turnovers, one fewer than the Sooners have takeaways (8).
+- The Wildcats have turned the ball over seven times, one fewer times than the Sooners have forced turnovers (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.